 Goals of the mathematics requirement

 The overarching goal of the subject requirement in mathematics is to ensure that freshmen are adequately prepared to undertake university-level study.
 Courses in the “c” subject area recognize the hierarchical nature of mathematics and advanced courses should demonstrate growth in depth and complexity, both in mathematical maturity as well as in topical organization.
-Although many schools will follow the Algebra 1 – Geometry – Algebra 2 format outlined in the 1997 California Standards, other sequences may treat these topics in an integrated fashion (such as the Interactive Math Program - IMP).
-Combinations of IMP, algebra, geometry and other courses can also satisfy the “c” subject requirement.
+Although many schools will follow the Algebra 1 – Geometry – Algebra 2 format outlined in the 1997 California Standards, other sequences may treat these topics in an integrated fashion.
+Combinations of integrated math, algebra, geometry and other courses can also satisfy the “c” subject requirement.
 Appendix A of the Common Core State Standards in Mathematics [PDF] offers a starting point for developing courses in either pathway that align with these standards.

 More important than the topics covered, or even the skills used directly in class, are the more general abilities and attitudes that should be gained in the effort of mastering the content.
 These include fostering: